DIY or Professional Installation? Plus How to Keep Your Wall Panels Looking New

 You’re covering a small or medium-sized area

-Many modern wall panels are designed with DIY in mind, making installation quicker than people expect.
 A careful DIY install can look just as good as a professional one — provided it’s done slowly and accurately.

 Professional installation is often the best choice for larger or more complex projects.